 For a couple of years afterwards, it was quite common to find these albums in bargain bins, albeit not marked down by particularly much.
 Now, however – largely on account of nobody actually buying them – they’re something approaching collector’s items, with the baffling exception of the suitably baffling Now That’s What I Call Music! ’86, which is in such plentiful supply that we can only assume that all fourteen Compact Disc Player owners at the time bought fourteen thousand copies each.
 I’d always been especially intrigued by the logic-averse and back then largely impenetrable tracklisting, and… let’s just say that towards the end of that decade, a copy being used as a paperweight in a long-since-musically-moved-on local radio station somehow fell into my suspiciously capacious pocket.

 This, however, wasn’t just a straightforward review of the album.
 It was an attempt to tie that in with how obsessed I was with Smash Hits and with compilation albums in general – believe me, from Hits 5 to Back On The Road to Rap It Up to Glam Slam, I had the lot, whether legitimately or, erm, ‘Home Taped’ – and with the surreally memorable tedium of both family holidays and the seemingly endless weeks of trying to find something to do when it was belting down with rain outside and there was nothing on television but Why Don’t You…?.
 I’m not sure that this quite worked in the way that I hoped – although in fairness it’s difficult to do that when the advert is more evocative for you than the actual contents of the album – but there’s a lot to enjoy in it regardless.
-Speaking of which, you can find more tales of mid-eighties holiday hi-jinks in the Looks Unfamiliar Summer Extra here, and in my book Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.
+Speaking of which, you can find more tales of mid-eighties holiday hi-jinks in my book Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.

 Let’s face it, pretty much every issue of Smash Hits for the entire eighties was memorable from start to finish.
 But for some reason, the one published 16th July 1986 – with, of all people, The Jesus And Mary Chain on the cover – has the edge over all of the others.
 Well, for one really quite obvious reason.